ssg-aero/gbs/bench/PARALLEL_AUDIT.md

    (`gbs-mesh/smoothing.h`) is the one meshing exception — a Jacobi double-buffer that is genuinely safe per-vertex (→ optional **issue #3**).

+5. **SIMD is a weak lever here, measured.** `-march=native -mfma` leaves the scalar eval path unchanged within noise — the evaluator is branchy (`find_span`) and dependency-bound (de Boor), and the AoS `dim=3` layout doesn't fill a register.
+   The only real SIMD lever is build flags letting Eigen vectorize the interp/approx *solves* (the dominant cost post #34/#65); a SoA evaluator is a speculative refactor.
+See the dedicated section below.

-5. **Portability is the easy part.** The chosen mechanism everywhere is `std::execution` behind the `GBS_PAR_EXEC` macro (`gbs/execution.h`): on libstdc++ it needs TBB linked (the project already does, `if(UNIX)`), on MSVC it uses the native parallel STL, and on Apple libc++ — which ships no parallel
+6. **Portability is the easy part.** The chosen mechanism everywhere is `std::execution` behind the `GBS_PAR_EXEC` macro (`gbs/execution.h`): on libstdc++ it needs TBB linked (the project already does, `if(UNIX)`), on MSVC it uses the native parallel STL, and on Apple libc++ — which ships no parallel